Sanders takes early lead as New Hampshire polls close

 Trump, campaigning in New Hampshire Monday night, sought to inject chaos in the process, even as he mocked top Democrats and touted his successes in office.

-WATCH: TRUMP, IN NEW HAMPSHIRE, DERIDES 'MUMBLING' PELOSI AND URGES REPUBLICANS TO TURN OUT IN FORCE
+WATCH: TRUMP DERIDES 'MUMBLING' PELOSI AND URGES REPUBLICANS TO TURN OUT IN FORCE

 He even suggested that conservative-leaning voters could affect the state's Democratic primary results, though only registered Democrats and voters not registered with either party can participate in New Hampshire's Democratic presidential primary.